Tombolo

 Several islands tied together by bars which rise above the water level are called a tombolo cluster.
 Two or more tombolos may form an enclosure (called a lagoon) that can eventually fill with sediment.

 Formation

-The shoreline moves toward the island (or detached breakwater) due to accretion of sand in the lee of the island, where wave energy and longshore drift are reduced and therefore deposition of sand occurs.
+The shoreline moves toward the island (or detached breakwater) owing to the accretion of sand in the lee of the island, where wave energy and longshore drift are reduced and therefore deposition of sand occurs.

 Wave diffraction and refraction

 True tombolos are formed by wave refraction and diffraction.
 As waves near an island, they are slowed by the shallow water surrounding it.
 These waves then bend around the island to the opposite side as they approach.
 The wave pattern created by this water movement causes a convergence of longshore drift on the opposite side of the island.
 The beach sediments that are moving by lateral transport on the lee side of the island will accumulate there, conforming to the shape of the wave pattern.
 In other words, the waves sweep sediment together from both sides.
 Eventually, when enough sediment has built up, the beach shoreline, known as a spit, will connect with an island and form a tombolo.